Ghich Pich: Production

 Ghich Pich marks the directorial debut of Ankur Singla under the Barsaati Films banner, an independent studio based in Delhi.
-The film draws inspiration from Singla's own experiences growing up in Chandigarh, aiming to authentically portray the city's culture and architecture of the late 1990s.
 The film was shot across 13 locations in and around Chandigarh.

-Theme and influences

-The film delves into the complexities of father-son relationships within the framework of Indian middle-class values.
-It examines themes of rebellion, identity, and the struggle between tradition and modernity, reflecting the societal dynamics of the time.

 Release

-Ghich Pich premiered at the CineVesture International Film Festival in March 2025, held at Jagat Cinema in Chandigarh.
-The film was showcased on March 22 and 23, 2025.
-The theatrical release of Ghich Pich was initially scheduled for August 1, but was later rescheduled to August 8.
-The film also screened at IIFM and Chicago South Asian Film Festival.
+Ghich Pich premiered at the CineVesture International Film Festival in March 2025, The theatrical release of Ghich Pich was initially scheduled for 1 August, but was later rescheduled to 8 August.